 2011 - Long Run:

-The 2011 Cheltenham Gold Cup was a particularly strong renewal with the previous four winners all lining up, and the stage was set approaching the fourth last as all the main protagonists were in contention.
+The 2011 Cheltenham Gold Cup was a vintage renewal with the previous four winners all lining up, and the stage was set approaching the fourth last as all the main protagonists were in contention.

-They were upstaged by the new kid on the block, however, who powered up the hill under amateur jockey Sam Waley-Cohen to become the first six-year-old since Mill House in 1963 to win the Gold Cup.
+It was long Run, the new kid on the block, who upstaged them all by powering up the hill under amateur jockey Sam Waley-Cohen to become the first six-year-old since Mill House in 1963 to win the Gold Cup.

-Long Run, who was imperious in the King George that season, had been perceived to be a ‘flat track bully’ before this seven-length demolition job and the doubters were well and truly silenced.
+Long Run, who was imperious in the King George that season, had been perceived to be a ‘flat track bully’ before this emphatic seven-length success and the doubters were well and truly silenced.

 2010 - Imperial Commander: